 Thinking about moving to Tampa?
-With ample employment opportunities, easy beach access, and plenty of fun things to do, it’s no surprise that Tampa is one of the best places for young adults to live in Florida!
-If you’re looking for hot spots for singles and young professionals, check out these five top Tampa neighborhoods!
+With endless employment opportunities, quick beach access, and plenty of fun things to do, Tampa is one of the best places for young adults to live in Florida.
+Check out these five top Tampa neighborhoods for singles and young professionals!

 - Home Price: $288,175 median purchase price; $1,767 median monthly rent

-- Crime Rate: Safer than 38% of Florida cities
+- Crime Rate: Safer than 36% of Tampa neighborhoods

 Things to Do in Channel District

-- Crime Rate: Safer than 25% of Florida cities
+- Crime Rate: Safer than 56% of Tampa neighborhoods

 - Home Price: $122,140 median purchase price; $852 median monthly rent

-- Crime Rate: Safer than 0% of Florida cities
+- Crime Rate: Safer than 0% of Tampa neighborhoods

 Things to Do in Downtown

-- Crime Rate: Safer than 3% of Florida cities
+- Crime Rate: Safer than 82% of Tampa neighborhoods

 North Hyde Park